Center and Scale Prediction: Anchor-free Approach for Pedestrian and Face Detection: Proposed Method

 \subsection{Preliminary}

-The CNN-based object detectors often rely on a backbone network (e.g. ResNet \cite{he2016deep}).
-Taking an image $I$ as input, the network may generate several feature maps with different resolutions, which can be defined as follows:
+Generally, with an input image $I$, the detection network may generate several feature maps with different resolutions, which can be defined as follows:

-where $\phi_{i}$ represents feature maps output by the $i$th layer.
-These feature maps decrease in size progressively and are generated by $f_{i}(.)$, which may be a combination of convolution or pooling, etc. Given a network with $N$ layers, all the generated feature maps can be denoted as $\Phi=\{\phi_{1},\phi_{2},...,\phi_{N}\}$, which is further utilized by detection heads.
+where $\phi_{i}$ represents feature maps output by the $i$th stage.
+These feature maps are generated by $f_{i}(.)$, decreasing in size progressively.
+Given a network with $N$ downsampling stages, all the generated feature maps can be denoted as $\Phi=\{\phi_{1},\phi_{2},...,\phi_{N}\}$, upon which detection heads are further built.